AdobeDocs/experience-manager-65.en/help/assets/config-smart-tagging.md

 Before you can start tagging your assets using Smart Content Services, integrate [!DNL Experience Manager Assets] with Adobe Developer Console to leverage smart service of [!DNL Adobe Sensei].
 Once configured train the service using a few images and a tag.

+>[!NOTE]
+>
+>* Smart Content Services is no longer available to [!DNL Experience Manager Assets] On-Premise customers.
+Existing On-Premise customers, who already have this capability enabled, can continue using Smart Content Services.
+>* Smart Content Services is available for existing [!DNL Experience Manager Assets] Managed Services customers, who already have this capability enabled.
+>* New [!DNL Experience Manager Assets] Managed Services customers can follow the instructions mentioned in this article to set up Smart Content Services.

 Before you use the Smart Content Service, ensure the following:

 * [Integrate with Adobe Developer Console](#integrate-adobe-io).